katieirenec/katieirenec.github.io/cv.md

 ### RESEARCH EXPERIENCE:

+*Pushing programming plans into context, Fall 2017-present*

+- How can we modernize the idea of "programming plans" for use by today's novice programmers?

-*Sketching and Tracing on introductory programming problems, Fall 2016-present*
+*Sketching and tracing on introductory programming problems, Fall 2016-present*

 - Evaluated student sketching behavior among introductory programming students, and its correlation with correct program tracing.
 - Replicated earlier work determining that drawing traces of memory states is the sketching technique more correlated with success on code reading problems.